Skip to content

 In Connections Pro, hidden and pinned signals can also be used by some algorithms to improve future ordering.

-Connections displays
+Connections displays (same loop, different surfaces)

 Graph view (Pro)